AlexanderBesch/AlexanderBesch.github.io/content/_index.md

           date_end: ''
           description: |2-
               Responsibilities include:
-              *	Tested, commissioned, installed, and maintained a variety of automation equipment with a wide array of features including robotic arms, computer vision, servos, and pneumatics
+              *	Designed, programmed, tested, commissioned, installed, and maintained a variety of automation equipment with a wide array of features including HMI, robotic arms, SCARA robots, computer vision, servos, pneumatics, and barcode readers
-              *	Designed documents and executed machine tests to ensure products met rigorous reliability, safety, regulatory, and customer standards
+              *	Created and executed machine tests to ensure products met rigorous reliability, safety, regulatory, and customer standards
               *	Constructed positive relationships with clients and ensured high levels of satisfaction
-              *	Developed and delivered customized training programs for customers, empowering them to effectively operate and troubleshoot automation systems
+              *	Developed and delivered customized training programs and documentation for customers, empowering them to effectively operate and troubleshoot automation systems
+              *	Assisted with integration of AI/LLMs into business workflows while maintaining data security
+              *	Completed master’s capstone project exploring integration of machine learning for document checking and verification

         - title: 'Teaching Assistant: Robotics'
           company: University of Minnesota
           company_url: 'https://www.umn.edu'